 The liver and spleen often enlarge as they try to take over some of the job of making blood cells.
 The spleen also destroys abnormal red cells and platelets made in the bone marrow.
 The destruction of so many red blood cells and platelets contributes to the spleen enlargement.
-Enlargement of the liver and spleen may cause pain in the abdomen and may lead to abnormally high blood pressure in certain veins (portal hypertension—see Manifestations of Liver Disease: Portal Hypertension) and bleeding from varicose veins in the esophagus (esophageal varices—see Manifestations of Liver Disease: Portal Hypertension).
+Enlargement of the liver and spleen may cause pain in the abdomen and may lead to abnormally high blood pressure in certain veins (portal hypertension—see see Portal Hypertension) and bleeding from varicose veins in the esophagus (esophageal varices—see see Portal Hypertension).

 Anemia and the misshapen, immature red blood cells, seen in blood samples viewed under a microscope, suggest myelofibrosis.
-However, a bone marrow biopsy (see Symptoms and Diagnosis of Blood Disorders: Bone Marrow Examination) is needed to confirm the diagnosis.
+However, a bone marrow biopsy (see see Bone Marrow Examination) is needed to confirm the diagnosis.

 Prognosis and Treatment